 All new swimming pools require approval.
-If you want to build a swimming pool you must ensure that the pool is surrounded by a fence to restrict access to children in accordance with the Swimming Pool Act and AS1926.1-2007.
+If you want to build a swimming pool you must ensure that the pool is surrounded by a fence to restrict access to children in accordance with the Swimming Pool Act and AS1926.1-2012.

-It is the pool owners responsibility to keep fences in good repair and gates in good working condition.
+Pool owners are responsible for keeping fences in good repair and gates in good working condition.
 Owners must also ensure that doors and gates providing access to a swimming pool are kept securely closed at all times when not in use – Never “chock” a gate open.